 In today’s fast-paced world, a trip to the barbershop encourages us to slow down.
-If you have experience working as a barber, then you probably already know the meaningful connections and relationships that good barbers forge with their customers.
+If you have experience working as a barber, you probably already know the meaningful connections and relationships that good barbers forge with their customers.
 When you start a barbershop of your own, you can continue to develop these customer relationships while turning the business into the store of your – and your customer’s – dreams.
-Owning a barbershop can be a financially and emotionally rewarding venture as you help customers to achieve their ideal looks.
+Owning a barbershop can be a financially and emotionally rewarding venture as you help customers achieve their ideal looks.

 Barbershops have been around for centuries, and they’re currently enjoying a resurgence in popularity.
 These shops specialize in grooming for men and boys.
-They offer services including hair cuts, shaves, hair care, and more, and many sell specialty hair and shaving products, too.
+They offer services, including hair cuts, shaves, hair care, and more, and many sell specialty hair and shaving products, too.

 Many barbershops thrive on the small-town, close-knit feel that they can establish with their customers.
 Traditionally, shops are small, with just a few barbers on staff.
 Barbers are known for striking up conversations with their customers as they work, leading to a relationship and familiarity with customers.
 In many ways, barbers offer their customers an experience, rather than just a cut or a shave, and that experience and focus on the customer’s individual style and preferences is what helps barbers to earn loyal customers.

 The barbershop industry has recently experienced growth, and that growth is expected to continue.
-According to IBIS World, the industry experienced 1.8 percent annual growth from 2013 through 2018.
-During that time, the number of businesses increased to 147,406 and industry employment also grew to 160,037.
+According to IBIS World, the barbershop industry experienced 1.8 percent annual growth from 2013 through 2018.
+During that time, the number of businesses increased to 147,406, and industry employment also grew to 160,037.
 In 2018, the industry brought in $4 billion in revenue.

-The industry’s increased revenue is due to a number of factors.
+The industry’s increased revenue is due to several factors.
 While demand for services hasn’t necessarily increased, a growing population has increased shops’ customer bases.
 As shops have expanded into more specialized services, they earned more money per customer in 2018 than in 2013, leading to increased income.
 An increase in per capita disposable income during that same time means that customers are more likely to purchase elective services, like shaving, than they were previously.

 The barbershop industry is constantly evolving, and barbers need to keep up with all of the latest style trends to deliver what their customers are looking for.
 According to the National Barbers Association, one major trend that barbers should embrace is that women are increasingly looking for shorter hair cuts.
 While barbers traditionally cater to men, encouraging women to step into the shop could open these stores up to a new customer base.
-Celebrities, moms, business women, and more are looking to change up their styles and go short with their hair.
+Celebrities, moms, businesswomen, and more are looking to change their styles and go short with their hair.
 Barbershops should showcase their cuts to both male and female audiences.